Akina Mama wa Afrika

 Akina Mama wa Afrika (AMwA) (Swahili for "African women") was established in 1985 in the United Kingdom as a small community organisation for African women.
-It is now an international and Pan-African non-governmental organisation headquartered in Kampala, Uganda.
+It is now an international and Pan-African feminist non-governmental organisation headquartered in Kampala, Uganda.

 Service

 AMwA is described as a "training centre" and "advocacy engine" for the women's movement in Africa.
 It focuses on enhancing women's ability to participate in leadership through education programs, resource and research, providing platforms for advocacy and movements to influence politics and legislation.

 In 2014, AMwA, with other women's organisations, conducted a regional conference in Kampala on the theme "Strengthening African Women’s Voices in the Post-2015 Processes".
 The conference intended to serve as a reminder of the common issues African women continue to face, including gender-based violence.

 Some of the organisations that have helped support Akina Mama wa Afrika include the African Women's Development Fund and the Sigrid Rausing Trust.